Keywords are Zombies. Topics are Cheetahs.

 If you wanted to learn how to install a pool in your backyard and I offered you the following content—a VHS tape, a YouTube video, or a 39 page set of black and white instructions—which one would you choose?

-To further demonstrate to Google that you offer the most topically relevant website and content, you need to have KPIs that tell Google you’re answering users’ questions and thereby delivering a positive user experience.
+To further demonstrate to Google that you offer the most topically relevant website and content, you need to reach the right KPIs (key performance indicators) in Google Analytics that tell Google you’re answering users’ questions and thereby delivering a positive user experience.
+Here are four that I recommend you have a hyper focus on:

 Back to the Hiking Boots example, you can see this is a mix of users who want to learn about products, browse and purchase hiking boots, and users who want to learn more about hiking boots in general.